rrwabina/PhD-Literature/02 Clinical Contrastive Learning.md

 ## [2] Contrastive Semi-supervised Learning for Domain Adaptive Across Similar Anatomical Structures
+### Problem Statement
+- Existing Contrastive Learning models are challenged by the cross-anatomy domain shift due to the different appearance and even imaging modalities from the target modalities.
 ### Clinical Motivations
 ### Technical Motivations
 ### Contributions